Soil Story

 Harbor Hill Moraine forms

 A retreating glacier drops a mix of stones, sand, and clay along a ridge.
 The thin, quick-draining topsoil it leaves behind is too poor as it is thin and drains fast.
-Its elevation and poor farm value made it practical real estate for two very different projects: the cemetery belt and the ridgewood reservoir.
+Its elevation and poor farm value made it practical real estate for two very different projects: the cemetery belt and the Ridgewood Reservoir.

 1847